CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    1. Enter the jenkins user password at the "jenkins@localhost's password" prompt

-   1. Switch back to the centos user
+   1. Switch back to ec2-user

       ```ShellSession
       $ exit